 - Establish a permanent jobs, labor, and energy workforce program in the Office of the Secretary of Energy;

-- Increase public enjoy publicly funded research and innovation; and
+- Increase public benefit from publicly funded research and innovation; and

 - Ensure U.S. clean economy manufacturing objectives are elevated as a primary focus of a new National Institute of Manufacturing.